Salt Lake City has a number of interesting free museums. Other museums that normally charge admission have free exhibits or regular free days.

 Admission is free.
 Voluntary contributions welcome.

 The Utah Museum of Contemporary Art hosts changing contemporary art exhibits, film events, lectures on art, and photography and ceramics classes.
-Admission to the museum and many events is free.
-The museum also hosts free "Family Art Saturdays" with hands-on art activities the second Saturday of every month from 2-4 p.m.
+UMOCA suggests (but does not require) a donation of of $5 per person for admission, but the museum hosts free "Family Art Saturdays" with hands-on art activities the second Saturday of every month from 2-4 p.m.

 20 South West Temple